everybodystudyclub/esc-cms/src/index.md

 When I was a TA working at a drop-in tutoring center, it was really fulfilling work that also required very little prep ahead of time.
 It was also low-pressure because I never worked alone, so if if I couldn't answer a student's question, I could always ask another tutor for help.
 On top of that, on slow days, I could use that time to do my own homework, or read a book, or chat with the other tutors.

-Based on the initial response to the esc interest form, about 63% of respondees find **Motivation** to be the most difficult part about self-studying and personal projects, followed by the **ability to ask people questions** (32% of respondees).
+Based on the initial response to the esc interest form, most respondees found **Motivation** to be the most difficult part about self-studying and personal projects (63% of respondees), followed by the **ability to ask people questions** (32% of respondees).

 It seems like something similar to a drop-in tutoring center for folks outside of school might address both of these problems!
 (Plus, this format requires much less prep for me in comparison to creating and running a course 😄)